 Unlike risotto, here you cook the vegetables and the rice separately, then you let them mingle in a wonderful embrace.
 Simple, delicious flavors, in a great seasonal recipe that will win your heart.

-- In a small saucepan or saute pan, add the oil, the chopped vegetables, and a little water.
-Add salt and pepper to taste and cook on low/medium heat for 3-5 minutes or until slightly tender but still with some bite to them.
+- Firstly, in a small saucepan or saute pan, add the oil, the chopped vegetables, and a little water.
+Then, add salt and pepper to taste and cook on low/medium heat for 3-5 minutes or until slightly tender but still with some bite to them.